primer/react/contributor-docs/deprecating-components.md

 Here is a checklist for developers who are going through the promotion process.
 Although this is a step-by-step guide, it is not a strict process and please use this as a reference.

-Note: Component v1 is refered to the component that is going to be moved to the deprecated bundle and component v2 is the one that is going to be promoted to the main bundle.
+Note: Component v1 is referred to the component that is going to be moved to the deprecated bundle and component v2 is the one that is going to be promoted to the main bundle.

 #### Source Code